CS157A-Team24/FinalReport/FinalReport.md

 + The system shall check the users' credentials.
 If the entered information is not matching with the information stored in database, an error message will be displayed.
 Otherwise, the system gives users access when the information is matching.

 #### Register for an account
 + There will be only one type of user; no admin account in this application.
-First time user must sign up for an account to perform those activities listed in log-in function
+First time user must sign up for an account to perform those activities listed in log-in function.
 + There will be a redirect link.
 User will be asked to fill out some information such as username, email address and password.
 + The system shall check if entered username is already existed.
 The system shall keep asking the users to enter a username until the name is available.
 Then, the system shall add the users' personal information into database.
++ The system shall check if entered email is already existed.

 #### III.
 LOG-IN IS REQUIRED FOR THESE FUNCTIONS